PurdueCAM2Project/HELPSweb/source/people.rst

 - Encrypt the faces before sending the data to storage

+The sensitive data (faces) never leaves the camera.
 Only authorized people with the decryption key can see the faces.
 The concept is illustrated below.

 |embeddedprivacy|